drone-ah/wordsonsand/blog/_posts/2011-04-27-love-taoma.md

 they just come in? or will they give up and go away?

 "Sir!", I hear through the door, the voice trembling ever so slightly..
-Poor lad - he's trying atleast\...
+Poor lad - he's trying atleast...
 I realise there is another way to make this fun, so I stand myself up, walk across to the door and just before he is about to put the button again, I open the door and scream "What?"

 The boy nearly jumped out of his skin.
 I giggled in my head.
 The look of fear on